 The night before, in Downtown Disney, I had my fix of regular beignets, so I was REALLY looking forward to the butterscotch version in the park.
 Caramel is my favourite sweet flavour.
 Sadly, they changed the seasonal offering just that same week (in fact, I think it was the first day of the new offering, since we went on a Sunday).
 So the seasonal beignet was SOUR CHERRY.
 It was really great!
 It was a regular beignet shaken in sour cherry and icing sugar (I suspect that it was just, like, a jello package) and it did the trick for me!

 Earlier in the day I got the S’mores Churro at the cart by the Haunted Mansion.
-It was a regular churro with marshmallow and chocolate dipping sauce.
+It’s a regular churro with marshmallow and chocolate dipping sauce.
 Regular churros are $4.75; this was $6.50.
-I thought it was very good.
+I thought it was very good!
 I definitely liked it.
-I didn’t even know that I liked churros ’til I tried a Disney one in 2017… they really are delish!
+Truthfully, I didn’t even know that I liked churros ’til I tried a Disney one in 2017… they really are delish!
 Definitely nothing like the $1 ones from Costco.
 They are also quite large, so they can be shared.
 They always have fun seasonal flavours, so no matter when you go you can find something new.
 Worth every penny.
 Plus, the dipping sauces are half of what make the fun seasonal offerings, so if they have a pairing we definitely recommend getting it.